cirrus-geo/cirrus-geo/main/_sources/components/functions/process.md.txt

 # process

 The `process` lambda is a core piece of Cirrus infrastructure.
-It processes messages, extracts and prepares Cirrus process Payloads (CPP) from these messages and then uses these payloads to trigger execution of pre-defined AWS Step Function workflows.
+It processes messages, extracts and prepares Cirrus Payloads from these messages and then uses these payloads to trigger execution of pre-defined AWS Step Function workflows.
 This lambda can also involve simple administrative work like setting payload ids, and updating the state db to avoid duplicative executions.

 ## Trigger